 People actually, probably want to read news they trust from a trusted news source, but what they actually click on are pictures of Kim Kardashian and listicles.
 That skew propagates, creating the news world in their own image.
 Their choice of poor proxy in determining what people actually want is creating these negative effects.

 Such a sweeping and generous assumption of Facebook’s user base is disconcerting from the well-informed and skeptical O’Neil.
-Her erring prompts the cautionary adages of one of 20th century America‘s most vocal cultural critics: modernist poet Ezra Pound.
+Her erring calls to mind the cautionary wisdom of one vocal American cultural critic from a simpler time: modernist 20th century poet Ezra Pound.

 Writing in the opening decades of the century, Pound held the publishing establishment of his day to unforgiving account.
-He made no effort to hide his utter contempt for the American reading public and any editor he deemed to be bowing to the public taste.
+He made no effort to hide his contemptuous attitude toward the American reading public and any editor he deemed to be bowing to the public taste.

 One particular letter to the Assistant Editor of a popular newspaper outlet illustrates Pound’s incredulity :